 Health Service Utilization

-IG participants consulted cardiologists more frequently (Table 3) and at slightly higher cost (Table 4).
+IG participants consulted cardiologists more frequently (Table 3 [part A and part B]) and at slightly higher cost (Table 4 [part A and part B]).
 The number of consultations with GPs and specialists (other than cardiologists) was substantially lower in the IG, before and after adjustment, and costs were correspondingly lower.

 The proportion of patients with at least 1 outpatient coronary angiography, coronary intervention, or implantation of a cardiac pacemaker was higher (1.1- to 7.7-fold over all procedures and cohorts) in the IG.
 This was reflected in the lower proportion of patients who had at least 1 inpatient coronary angiography, coronary intervention, or implantation of a cardiac pacemaker (–7% to –20% over all procedures and cohorts) (Table 3).